Martha's Rule: Background

 In the summer of 2021, 13-year-old Martha Mills fell off her bike, injuring her pancreas.
 She was admitted to King's College Hospital (KCH) in London, where she was under the care of the paediatric liver team.
 She remained on the ward as her condition deteriorated.
 She died of septic shock on 31 August 2021, a few days before her 14th birthday.

 KCH's Serious Incident Investigation Report found that there were five occasions when it would have been appropriate to involve the paediatric intensive care unit (PICU).
-Had she been moved to PICU, where a bed was available, observation and treatment would have been different.
-In 2022, a coroner ruled that Martha would most likely have survived if KCH's liver team had transferred her to PICU.
+In 2022, a coroner ruled that Martha would have survived if KCH's liver team had transferred her to PICU, where a bed was available.
 KCH admitted a breach of its duty of care and apologised for mistakes made.

 Development of Martha's Rule

 Martha Mills's mother, Merope Mills, is a journalist, editor of The Guardian Saturday magazine and a Guardian executive editor.
-In September 2022, Mills wrote about Martha and her treatment at KCH in an article forThe Guardian.
+In September 2022, Mills wrote about Martha and her treatment at KCH in an article for The Guardian.
 A year later, in September 2023, Mills gave an interview on the BBC Radio 4 Today programme, telling the story of Martha's treatment and making the case for Martha's Rule.
 Within a day of the broadcast, Martha's Rule was discussed in the House of Commons.
 Within two weeks both the Conservative and Labour parties supported the initiative.
 The then Shadow Secretary of State for Health, Wes Streeting, said that he was moved to tears by the BBC interview.
 Within two weeks, The Times, The Daily Telegraph, The Guardian and the Daily Mail had backed the campaign.
 The BMJ ran several pieces on Martha's Rule and its editor-in-chief wrote in support of the initiative.